noddos/noddos/README.md

 __ReportTrafficToRfc1918__: should traffic to RFC1918 IP addresses be uploaded to the traffic stats API or not.
 There is currently no equivalent for IPv6 addresses.
 Default: false

-__WanInterfaces__: Interfaces on which noddos should accept DNS answers.
+__WanInterfaces__: Interfaces on which Noddos should accept DNS answers.
 Default: empty list causes Noddos to discard all DNS answers, so one or more values should be provided for DNS snooping to work.

-__LanInterfaces__: Interfaces on which noddos should listen for DNS messages without answers.
+__LanInterfaces__: Interfaces on which Noddos should listen for DNS messages without answers.
 Currently unimplemented but planned: Noddos will only listen to SSDP multicast on these interfaces and Noddos will only perform ARP lookups on these interfaces.
 Default: empty list, which means Noddos will discard DNS queries so one or more values should be provided for DNS snooping to work.

 __TrafficReportInterval__: Interval between uploads of traffic stats for matched devices.
 To disable upload of traffic uploads, set this value to 0.
 Default: 3600 seconds